-Hotel Review: Old Kowloon Factory Converted into New Hong Kong Hotel
+Hong Kong: Old Kowloon Factory Turned into Trendy New Hotel

 Hong-kong-hotel-camlux-exterior (1) (3)

-Camlux Hotel is the first hotel in Kowloon Bay.
-The hotel is housed in a six-storey factory building, which was built in the mid-1980's.
+Looking for a hotel in Kowloon Bay?
+Camlux Hotel is not only the first hotel in Kowloon Bay.
+It also has a distinct personality.
+Housed in a six-storey factory building that was built in the mid-1980’s, it was originally known as Camel House, serving as a factory that made vacuum flasks.
 After the building was abandoned as a factory, the company decided to convert it into a hotel.

 Hong-kong-camlux-hotel-tour (1) (18)